-(a) (b) (c) (d) (e) Component of capital included Common Equity Tier 1 Capital Tier 2 Capital Tier 2 Capital Tier 2 Capital Additional Tier 1 Capital 32 If write-down, full or partial Not a pplicable Full or partial Full or partial Full or partial 33 If write-down, permanent or temporary Not a pplicable Permanent Permanent Permanent 34 If temporary write- down, description of write-up mechanism Not applicable 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument in the insolvency creditor hierarchy of the legal entity concerned) The rights of holders will, in the event of the winding up of the Bank, be subordinated in right of payment to the claims of preference shareholders.
-The rights of the holders will, in the event of the winding up of the Bank, be subordinated in right of payment to the claims of depositors and all other creditors of the Bank (other than claimants in respect of the Bank subordinated indebtedness) and, for the avoidance of doubt, will rank senior to all claims under the Undated Subordinated Notes and the Undated Subordinated Guarantee.
-The rights of the holders will, in the event of the winding up of the Bank, be subordinated in right of payment to the claims of depositors and all other creditors of the Bank (other than claimants in respect of the Bank subordinated indebtedness) and, for the avoidance of doubt, will rank senior to all claims under the Undated Subordinated Notes and the Undated Subordinated Guarantee.
-The rights of the holders will, in the event of the winding up of the Bank, rank (a) subordinate and junior in right of payment to, and to all claims of: (A) all unsubordinated creditors of the Bank (including its depositors); and (B) all other Subordinated Creditors of the Bank whose claims are stated to rank senior to the Dated Subordinated Notes or rank senior to the Dated Subordinated Notes by operation of law or contract; (b) pari passu in right of payment to and of all claims of Parity Obligations; and (c) senior in right of payment to and of: (A) all claims of Junior Obligations; and (B) creditors in respect of Tier 1 capital instruments of the Bank.
+(a) (b) (c) (d) Component of capital included Common Equity Tier 1 Capital Tier 2 Capital Tier 2 Capital Additional Tier 1 Capital 32 If write-down, full or partial Not applicable Full or partial Full or partial Full or partial 33 If write-down, permanent or temporary Not applicable Permanent Permanent Permanent 34 If temporary write- down, description of write-up mechanism Not ap plicable 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument in the insolvency creditor hierarchy of the legal entity concerned) The rights of holders will, in the event of the winding up of the Bank, be subordinated in right of payment to the claims of preference shareholders.
+The rights of the holders will, in the event of the winding up of the Bank, rank (a) subordinate and junior in right of payment to, and to all claims of: (A) all unsubordinated creditors of the Bank (including its depositors); and (B) all other Subordinated Creditors of the Bank whose claims are stated to rank senior to the Dated Subordinated Notes or rank senior to the Dated Subordinated Notes by operation of law or contract; (b) pari passu in right of payment to and of all claims of Parity Obligations; and (c) senior in right of payment to and of: (A) all claims of Junior Obligations; and (B) creditors in respect of Tier 1 capital instruments of the Bank The rights of the holders will, in the event of the winding up of the Bank, rank (a) subordinate and junior in right of payment to, and to all claims of: (A) all unsubordinated creditors of the Bank (including its depositors); and (B) all other Subordinated Creditors of the Bank whose claims are stated to rank senior to the Dated Subordinated Notes or rank senior to the Dated Subordinated Notes by operation of law or contract; (b) pari passu in right of payment to and of all claims of Parity Obligations; and (c) senior in right of payment to and of: (A) all claims of Junior Obligations; and (B) creditors in respect of Tier 1 capital instruments of the Bank.
 The rights of holders will, in the event of the winding up of the Bank, be subordinated in right of payment to the claims of Tier 2 Capital.